WolverinDEV/btd2-hook/readme.md

 Currently, only the HTTP API `api.ninjakiwi.com` has been documented.
 More will hopefully follow soon such as game internals, network stack, etc.

+## Bonus: Python API
+The file `playground.py` currently includes a simple ninja kiwi API wrapper.
+Since it is a playground it does not guarantee any API stability nor should be used in any third party app.
+The main goal is to explore the NK API as well serve as a sample implementation.